spe-uob/2020-Healthcare-Data-Simulators/Documents/portofolio B/OOSection.md

 The framework for the synthetic data generation process utilized by Synthea is based on the use of PARSER, the Publicly Available Data Approach to the Realistic Synthetic EHR.35 The PADARSER framework, unlike EMERGE25 and medGAN,27assumes that access to the real EHR is impossible or undesirable, relying instead on publicly available datasets to populate the synthetic EHR.
 Figure 1 presents the PADARSER framework.

-**HL7 FHIR** Fast Healthcare Interoperability Resources (FHIR, pronounced &quot;fire&quot;) is a standard describing data formats and elements (known as &quot;resources&quot;) and an[application programming interface](https://en.wikipedia.org/wiki/Application_programming_interface) (API) for exchanging[electronic health records](https://en.wikipedia.org/wiki/Electronic_health_record) (EHR).
-The standard was created by the[Health Level Seven International](https://en.wikipedia.org/wiki/Health_Level_Seven_International) (HL7) health-care standards organization.
+**HL7 FHIR** Fast Healthcare Interoperability Resources (FHIR, pronounced &quot;fire&quot;) is a standard describing data formats and elements (known as &quot;resources&quot;) and an application programming interface(API) for exchanging electronic health records(EHR).
+The standard was created by the Health Level Seven International (HL7) health-care standards organization.

   1. **DATA INTEGRATION AND CENTRALISATION**

 We propose to use Lyniate Rhapsody Data Centralisation and Integration Engine.

-**MIRTH NextGen Connect** is a cross-platform interface engine used in the [healthcare industry](https://en.wikipedia.org/wiki/Healthcare_industry) that enables the [management of information](https://en.wikipedia.org/wiki/Information_management) using bi-directional sending of many types of messages.
+**MIRTH NextGen Connect** is a cross-platform interface engine used in the healthcare industry that enables the management of information using bi-directional sending of many types of messages.
 The primary use of this interface engine is in healthcare.

-Benefits of using Rhapsody are:
+Benefits of using Mirth are:

 • It is built for Healthcare